Muthukaruppan-V/Companion-Robot/README.md

 1. Emotion Detection

 - Uses a DCNN model trained on FER-2013
-- Processes live video from a camera using OpenCV
+- Processes live video feed using OpenCV on Raspberry Pi
-- Maps detected emotion to both speech and gestures
+- Maps detected emotion to speech output and servo gestures

 2. Conversational AI

-- Converts voice input to text
+- Captures and converts voice input to text
-- Sends the query to ChatGPT API
+- Sends the text query to ChatGPT API
-- Converts text reply to speech for voice response
+- Converts text response to speech using TTS engine

 3. Embedded Interactions

-- Servo motors execute gestures based on emotions or voice intent
+- Servo motors express physical gestures like nodding
-- Touch sensor activates or deactivates interaction state
+- Touch sensor triggers conversational mode or reactions
-- OLED screen shows emoticons or messages based on context
+- OLED screen provides visual feedback with emotion-related icons or text

 Future Enhancements
 -------------------

-- Multimodal Emotion Detection using facial, voice, and posture data
+- Multimodal Emotion Detection using facial expressions, voice tone, and posture
-- On-Device Inference using TensorFlow Lite on edge devices
+- On-Device Inference using TensorFlow Lite for faster real-time performance
-- Context-Aware Conversations with memory of previous interactions
+- Context-Aware Conversations with memory for personalized interaction
-- Emotionally Modulated Speech through advanced voice synthesis
+- Emotionally Modulated Speech with expressive TTS
-- Multi-language Support for regional and global users
+- Multi-language Support to expand usability across cultures